 If you have a strong bond with your feral cats, and are even able to touch them, it’s possible that you could take them with you and keep them as indoor cats.
-However, this won’t be possible for most people.
+But, this won’t be possible for most people.
 Catching feral cats is very difficult, and it’s uncommon to build up such a strong level of trust with a true feral cat.
 It’s not a good idea to relocate them as outdoor cats.
 As we’ve said, many will simply try to get back to their original home territory, and this journey will usually be dangerous, difficult, and unsuccessful.
 For this reason, relocating feral cats should be a last resort.

 A preferred alternative is to set up some sort of care plan for the cats when you leave.
 This is usually better for the cats, as it doesn’t involve any stressful changes.
 Perhaps you contact a stray and feral cat care organisation near you.
-You could speak to a current neighbour about the care needs of the cats, or even to the people who will be moving into your old home.
+You could speak to a current neighbour about the care needs of the cats.
+Or even to the people who will be moving into your old home.
 Passing over this responsibility can be nerve-wracking, but you can check in regularly if you’re anxious about the welfare of the cats.

 There are two main types of relocation that people refer to when talking about feral cats.
 This is either relocating a feral cat to be an indoor cat, i.e. a cat that lives inside your house.
 Or, it is relocating a feral cat (sometimes an entire feral cat colony) to a new, cat-safe location, outdoors.

 If you manage to bring a feral cat indoors, it can take a long time for them to adjust to this new life, which can be stressful for you both.
 In this adjustment period, they may be aggressive towards you, and destructive throughout your home.
-Feral cats won’t be toilet trained, so you will need to clean up after them at first, and they may cause damage to any soft furnishings or carpets in your house.
+Feral cats won’t be toilet trained, so you will need to clean up after them at first.
+And they may cause damage to any soft furnishings or carpets in your house.

 You will also need to consider any other people or animals in your home before trying to bring a feral cat indoors.
 Not all cats get along, and other animals in your home could be at risk if a feral cat sees them as a threat, or as prey.
 On top of this, young children can be at risk if they don’t understand that the cat is not necessarily friendly and happy to be cuddled.
 So, before trying this option, you must really consider if it’s right for you.

-What About Relocating Feral Cats Outdoors?
+Relocating Feral Cats Outdoors

 Like relocating feral cats indoors, relocating one or many feral cats outdoors can happen with varying levels of success.
 More often than not, it is not a good permanent solution.
 Not only do the cats often try to find their way back home, but also other feral and stray cats may start to live in their old territories.
 So, if you’re moving them from somewhere potentially dangerous, it won’t stop other cats from putting themselves at risk.

 So, if relocation should be a last resort, what do you do with feral cats when you move?
 It’s a great idea to reach out to others in the area to see if they can help or take over your caregiving duties.
-If there are no organizations near you that can do so, speak to your neighbours, or even to the new people moving into your old home.
+If there are no organizations near you that can do so, speak to your neighbors, or even to the new people moving into your old home.
 Let them know about the situation and about the care that you currently provide.
 Most people will be more than happy to step in and help.
 Particularly when they learn the benefits of feeding feral cats.
 Not only can it keep the cats healthy and safer than they would otherwise be, but it can also deter them from hunting local wildlife!

 You can also work to remove any current dangers that the cats might face.
 For instance, is there any toxic wildlife in the area?
 Would the cats benefit from a shed or small shelter where they could flee from predators like coyotes?
 If neighbours or other people in the area have agreed to take over from you, get their contact details and keep in touch.
 This way, you will have peace of mind about the feral cats in the long run.